 This is a semi-advanced retreat, ideal for those who want to enhance their inner wisdom and awaken from the sleep of ignorance.
 As Manjushri holds a wisdom sword that cuts through delusion, confusion and doubt, engaging in this practice will bring about a process of transformation towards wise discernments, inner power and clarity.
 Wisdom is Manjushri's quality of mind; compassion is its expression.

-This retreat will include taking the Eight Mahayana precepts, Buddhist meditation prayers, Lama Ch'öpa practice, meditations and practices on Orange Manjushri, Buddhist teachings, protector prayers, purification practice, and a fire puja at the end of the retreat.
+This retreat will include taking the Eight Mahayana precepts, Buddhist meditation prayers, Lama Ch'öpa practice, meditations and practices on Manjushri, meditations on emptiness, Buddhist teachings, protector prayers, purification practice, and a fire puja at the end of the retreat.

 Ven.
 Namjong is a young Hawaiian monk who has been studying intensely at Sera Jey Monastery in South India for his Geshe degree (equivalent to a PhD in Buddhist Studies).
 He is very friendly and approachable and experienced in this very beautiful practice towards awakening.